nyddogghr/SixQuiPrend/README.md

 * Get a player's heap for a game
 * Get current player's hand
 * Choose a card from current player's hand
+* Choose a column if noone suits the chosen card

 # TODO
 * Choose cards for a player